theronhitchman/euclidean-geometry/class/index.md

 > **Task T**: Find a good definition for the phrases "points A and B lie on the same side of line l", and "points A and B lie on opposite sides of line l."

+#### 18 November

+> **Conjecture U (Hitchman):** The following definition is equivalent to our current
+one:  "A polygon P is called _convex_ when for each pair of consecutive vertices X and Y, all the other vertices of P lie on the same side of the line XY."